xingyunsuper/Restaurant-Recommendation/README.md

 - An in-depth exploratory data analysis was carried out using BigQuery and Spark SQL on the Yelp dataset.
 This analysis provided valuable insights into various aspects, including business, reviews, users, and tips.

 ### 3)Sentiment Analysis Model
-- Relevant files: SentimentAnalysis_SampleData.ipynb + SentimentAnalysis_FullData.ipynb
+- Relevant files: SentimentAnalysis_SampleData.ipynb, SentimentAnalysis_FullData.ipynb
 - To develop a sentiment analysis model, multiple vectorization methods and classification algorithms were tested extensively on a sample dataset first.
 Once the optimal combination was determined, the model was executed on the full dataset.
 - The sentiment analysis models using NLP pipelines and classification models to predict sentiment polarity in tip text data based on a trained dataset of 4.72M Yelp reviews.
 Following thorough model comparisons and hyperparameter tuning, the LinearSVC model delivered an optimal accuracy rate of 0.8978.